WillMcX/Windows-Services-Project/README.md

    The `WinSP.exe` is now available to download from : [WinSP Installer](https://github.com/WillMcX/Windows-Services-Project-WinSP/blob/pre-release/WinSP.exe)

    - Currently this is running a self signed certificate, and will prompt a Defender Smartscreen notification.
-I can assure (as well as you may code review) see that this program is for the quick opposite purpose
+I can assure (as well as you may code review) see that this program is for the quite the opposite purpose